Patuakhali

-Patuakhali (পটুয়াখালী Potuakhali) is a town and district headquarter of Patuakhali District located on the southern bank of Laukathi river in the division of Barisal in Bangladesh.
+Patuakhali (পটুয়াখালী Potuakhali) is a town and district headquarters of Patuakhali District located on the southern bank of Laukathi river in Barisal Division in Bangladesh.
 It is the administrative headquarter of Patuakhali district and one of the oldest towns and municipalities in the country.
 Patuakhali municipality was established in 1892.
-The town covers an area of 27.03 km2 with a population of 65,000 according to 2011 census.
+The town covers an area of 27.03 km2 with a population of 65,000, according to the 2011 census.

 Title

 There are different opinions about the origin of the name "Patuakhali".
 The general belief is that the name is derived from Bengali name "Patuar Khal" (Canal of Patua) which flows down the present Patuakhali municipality connecting the Bay of Bengal.
 It is said that at the beginning of the 17th century the Portuguese pirates used to make regular incursions to this area through this canal.
 The local people named it "Patuar Khal" which is now called "Patuakhali.
 Austric origin people are probably the first that settled in this region.